How to Recover Faster After a Workout: 8 Science-Backed Tips

 Deficiencies in magnesium, zinc, iron, and vitamin D — all of which deplete faster under heavy training — directly stall recovery.
 A 2021 review in Nutrients showed that 47% of recreational lifters are below RDA on at least two micros.

-You can fix this with food (magnesium from leafy greens and almonds, zinc from pumpkin seeds and oysters, vitamin D from fatty fish and sun), but a clean multivitamin closes the gap on less-than-perfect weeks.
+You can fix this with food (magnesium from leafy greens and almonds, zinc from pumpkin seeds and oysters, vitamin D from fatty fish and sun), but targeted supplementation closes the gap on less-than-perfect weeks.

 Amazon · Affiliate